A Portfolio Choice Problem Under Risk Capacity Constraint: Applications to optimal retirement portfolio

-How to choose the maximum dollar amount of $L$ or $l = L/W_0$ is of practically interesting.
-Given the risk capacity level $L$, and define $W_L$ by the following equation \be \frac{\mu}{R \sigma^2} W_{L} = L, \ee then $W_{L} \equiv \frac{L R \sigma^2}{\sigma}$. $W_{L}$ is the portfolio wealth level at which the benchmark's strategy in Lemma \ref{lemma:benchmark} provides the exact dollar amount of $L$ in the stock market.
-Since the portfolio is not myopic, the threshold $W^*$ is higher than $W_{L}$ in Proposition \ref{prop:solution}.
-It implies that $\frac{X(W)}{W}$ is always bounded by $\frac{\mu}{R \sigma^2}$ in the constrained region.
-This point is illustrated in Figure 2 and Figure 3.
+Choosing the parameter $L$ or $l = L/W_0$ is practically interesting to implement the risk capacity constraint.
 If $L_1 < L_2$, the invested dollar amount in the stock market under the constraint $X_t \le L_1$ is bounded by the corresponding money invested in the stock market for the level $L_2$.
-While an increasing level of $L$ invests the expected return of the portfolio, the portfolio becomes riskier, as shown in Figure 4.
-Therefore, a suitable level of $L$ depends on its counter-effect to the expected return and risk.
+While an increasing level of $L$ invests in the portfolio's expected return, the portfolio becomes riskier.
+Therefore, a suitable level of $L$ depends on its {\em counter-effect} to the expected return and risk.

+Given the relationship between $W^*$ and $L$ in Proposition \ref{pr:solution} and Proposition \ref{prop:solution}, a plausible method to set the capacity $L$ is to first estimate the number $W^*$ and solve the capacity $L$ conversely.
+For example, by estimating all expected costs in the retirement period, the retiree might be able to estimate $W^*$, say, 1 million.
+The Equation (\ref{eq:W*}) reduces one equation of the variable - the capacity $L$, which can be solved numerically.
+In this way, Proposition \ref{pr:solution} and Proposition \ref{prop:solution} provide the optimal strategy when the wealth does not meet the threshold $W^*$ yet.

+Finally, we demonstrate that (in Proposition \ref{pr:solution}) the optimal consumption rate is not a simple linear function of the wealth.
+Whether the wealth is greater than the threshold $W^*$ or not, the optimal consumption rate is a highly nonlinear function of the wealth.
+Therefore, standard annuities are not optimal from an optimal portfolio choice perspective, if the risk of living standard is a concern.